Best Treadmills for Your Home Gym Check Them Out

 Benefits of Dumbbells

-It’s a good idea to understand why some people might prefer dumbbells over kettlebells, and vice-versa.
-And for that we need to understand what’s so appealing about them.
+It’s a good idea to understand why some people might prefer dumbbells over kettlebells, and vice versa.
+For that, we need to understand what’s so appealing about them.

-Dumbbells are probably most commonly used for growing biceps, but if that’s the extent of your experience with them, then you’re missing out.
-They can be used for lower-body training by doing lunges, and for cardio by grabbing the heaviest pair you can find and doing farmer’s walks.
+Dumbbells are most commonly used for training the upper body (looking at you, bicep curls), but if that’s the extent of your experience with them, you’re missing out.
+They can be effective for lower-body training via lunges or squats, as well as cardio in the form of carries.

+All this to say, dumbbells are a familiar piece of the fitness puzzle similar to the best treadmills and squat racks.
+A familiar piece of fitness equipment can instill a sense of comfort, too, making for fewer barriers to entry with training.
 People sometimes hesitate to start working out because they’re intimidated by the equipment and aren’t sure how to use it.
-So dumbbells’ ease of use can help break that barrier and make lifting more approachable.
+So, the familiarity with dumbbells can help break that barrier and make lifting more approachable.

-This is because the weight of a barbell is steadier than a dumbbell, since the weight is more evenly distributed.
-That’s why someone who can bench press 300 pounds won’t necessarily be able to press two 150-pound dumbbells (yes, those exist).
+This is because a barbell’s weight is steadier than a dumbbell’s, as the load is more evenly distributed and your hands are in a fixed position.
+As such, you don’t need to worry as much about controlling two independent weight totals across each arm.
+This is why someone who can bench press 300 pounds won’t necessarily be able to press two 150-pound dumbbells (yes, those exist).

-That’s why powerlifters and strongmen often utilize dumbbells to pinpoint weak areas in their arms and strengthen their stabilizer muscles.
-Stronger stabilizer muscles mean they’ll be able to hold heavier weights for longer periods of time.
+These perks are why powerlifters and strongmen often utilize dumbbells to pinpoint weak areas in their arms and strengthen their stabilizer muscles.
+Stronger stabilizer muscles mean they’ll be able to hold heavier weights for longer periods of time—a key skill to have in these respective strength sports.

 Reduced Injury Risk

 Take the aforementioned bench press vs. chest press example.
-If you’re struggling to get the weight up with a barbell there’s a risk of dropping it on yourself (assuming you’re not using a spotter, which you should be) and that can lead to serious injury.
+If you’re struggling to get the weight up with a barbell, there’s a risk of dropping it on yourself (assuming you’re not using a spotter, which you should be), potentially leading to serious injury.

-With a dumbbell chest press, the weights aren’t directly above your chest or face so if you can’t finish the rep you can drop them and they’ll fall to the ground next to you.
-They’re also generally easier to grip than kettlebells, which have a thicker handle, so there’s less chance of you flinging them around the gym.
+With a dumbbell chest press, however, the weights aren’t directly above your chest or face, so if you can’t finish the rep, you can dump them to side with greater ease.
+They’re also generally easier to grip than kettlebells, which have a thicker handle, so there’s less chance of you flinging them around the gym after an apparent grip miscue.

 Benefits of Kettlebells

-It goes without saying, but kettlebell exercises offer much of the same benefits that dumbbell training does: they help strengthen stabilizer muscles, correct imbalances, and can make you stronger to help you lift heavier weights.
-Kettlebell swings are just the tip of the iceberg when it comes to these versatile free weights.
+It goes without saying, but kettlebell exercises offer much of the same benefits that can come from dumbbell training.
+They help strengthen stabilizer muscles, correct imbalances, and can make you stronger to help you lift heavier weights.
+Kettlebell swings are just the tip of the iceberg when it comes to these versatile free weights—there are countless other exercises that can be programmed into your regimen.

-With kettlebells becoming more and more popular every year, let’s take a look at some of the reasons why they’re taking the fitness world by storm.
+With the best kettlebells becoming more and more popular every year, let’s take a look at some of the reasons why they’re taking the fitness world by storm:

 More Bang for Your Buck

-If you’re tight on time and need a full-body workout in just a few minutes, or lack space and need a type of weight that can get multiple jobs done, kettlebells are the answer to your problem.
-In fact, Russian strongmen created these cannonball-shaped weights to work on strength, flexibility, and endurance all at the same time.
+If you’re tight on time and need a full-body workout in just a few minutes, or you lack space and need versatile home gym essentials, kettlebells could be the answer to your problem.
+In fact, Russian strongmen created these cannonball-shaped weights to work on strength, flexibility, and endurance simultaneously.
 Their versatility is still beloved by those in the bodybuilding and CrossFit communities today.

-With kettlebells, you have the added benefit of resistance training because you’re lifting heavy weights (something you can’t get from cross-country skiing or running).
-And moves like the swing or cleans also help you develop flexibility and balance.
+With kettlebells, you’ll be able to improve your conditioning with the added benefit of resistance training because you’re lifting heavy weights.
+Movements like kettlebell swings and cleans can also help you develop flexibility and balance.

-Kettlebell training is also a great way to get a full-body workout since many of the moves, like the goblet squat or Turkish get-up, require you to use your upper and lower body simultaneously.
+Kettlebell training is also a great way to achieve a full-body workout, as many moves such as the goblet squat and Turkish get-up require you to use your upper and lower body simultaneously.

 Helps You Get a Grip (Strength)

-Think about how many things have to hold onto throughout your day, from a loaded barbell to your grocery bags.
-There are tons of exercises dedicated to increasing your grip strength, which ensures you won’t drop the bar when you’re going for that next PR, and many of them can be done with a kettlebell.
+Think about how many things you have to hold onto throughout your day, from a loaded barbell to your grocery bags.
+There are tons of exercises dedicated to increasing your grip strength, which can help ensure you won’t drop the bar when you’re going for that next PR, and many of them can be done with a kettlebell.

 Amanda doing lunges with kettlebells in a gym